+Each Generator submission shall;

-shall be prepared on a best estimate basis relating to how it is anticipated the Power Park Module will be running and which shall reasonably reflect the operating characteristics of the Power Park Module and the BM Unit of which it forms part.
-It will be applied (unless revised under this OC2) from the Completion Date, in the case of the one submitted with the Statement of Readiness, and in the case of the one submitted in calendar week 24, from the beginning of week 31 onwards.
-It must show the number of each type of Power Park Unit in the Power Park Module typically expected to be available to generate and the BM Unit of which it forms part, in the format indicated in Appendix 4.
+be prepared on a best estimate basis relating to how it is anticipated the Power Park Module will be running and which shall reasonably reflect the operating characteristics of the Power Park Module and the Balancing Mechanism Unit of which it forms part;

+be applied (unless revised under this OC2) from the Completion Date, in the case of the one submitted with the Statement of Readiness, and in the case of the one submitted in calendar week 24, from the beginning of week 31 onwards;

+show the number of each type of Power Park Unit in the Power Park Module typically expected to be available to generate and the BM Unit of which it forms part, in the format indicated in Appendix 3 of OC2.
 The Power Park Module Planning Matrix shall be accompanied by a graph showing the variation in MW output with Intermittent Power Source (e.g. MW vs wind speed) for the Power Park Module.
-The graph shall indicate the typical value of the Intermittent Power Source for the Power Park Module.
+The graph shall indicate the typical value of the Intermittent Power Source for the Power Park Module;

-Any changes must be notified to The Company promptly.
-Generators should note that amendments to the composition of the Power Park Module at Large Power Stations may only be made in accordance with the principles set out in PC.A.3.2.4.
-If in accordance with PC.A.3.2.4 an amendment is made, an updated Power Park Module Planning Matrix must be immediately submitted to The Company in accordance with this OC2.4.2.1(a).
+be prompt (in case of any changes) and should note that amendments to the composition of the Power Park Module at Large Power Stations may only be made in accordance with the principles set out in PC.A.3.2.4;

-The Power Park Module Planning Matrix will be used by The Company for operational planning purposes only and not in connection with the operation of the Balancing Mechanism.
+be used by The Company for operational planning purposes only and not in connection with the operation of the Balancing Mechanism;

-(m) For each Synchronous Generating Unit (including Synchronous Generating Units within a Power Generating Module) where the Generator intends to adjust the Generating Unit terminal voltage in response to a MVAr output Instruction or a Target Voltage Level instruction in accordance with BC2.A.2.6 the Generator Performance Chart including the Synchronous Generating Unit Performance Chart shall show curves corresponding to the Generating Unit terminal voltage being controlled to its rated value and to its maximum value.
+For each Synchronous Generating Unit where the Generator intends to adjust the Generating Unit terminal voltage in response to a MVAr output instruction or a target voltage level instruction in accordance with BC2.A.2.6 the Generator Performance Chart including the Synchronous Generating Unit Performance Chart shall show curves corresponding to the Generating Unit terminal voltage being controlled to its rated value and to its maximum value;

-In the case of Restoration Contractors (as provided for in OC2.3.1(f)) who are Generators, it would expected that the above data required in OC2.4.2.1 (a) – (m) would apply.
+In the case of Restoration Contractors (as provided for in OC2.2.1(f)) who are Generators, it would be expected that the above data to be submitted in accordance with OC2.3.2.1 (a) – (m) would apply.

-OC2.4.2.2 Each Network Operator shall by 1000 hrs on the day falling seven days before each Operational Day inform The Company in writing of any changes to the circuit details called for in PC.A.2.2.1 which it is anticipated will apply on that Operational Day (under BC1 revisions can be made to this data).
+OC2.3.2.2 Each Network Operator shall by 1000 hours on the day falling seven days before each Operational Day inform The Company in writing of any changes to the circuit details called for in PC.A.2.2.1 which it is anticipated will apply on that Operational Day (under BC1 revisions can be made to this data).
 This requirement shall also apply to circuits associated with a Distributed Restoration Zone Plan.

-OC2.4.2.3 Under Assimilated Law (Commission Regulation (EU) 543/2013), Users are required to submit certain data to the Data Publisher for publication.
+OC2.3.2.3 Under Assimilated Law, Users are required to submit certain data to the Data Publisher for publication.
 The Company is required to facilitate the collection, verification and processing of data from Users for onward transmission to the Data Publisher.

-Each Generator and Restoration Contractor (as provided for in OC2.3.1 (f)) and each Non-Embedded Customer connected to or using the National Electricity Transmission System shall provide The Company with such information as required by and set out in DRC Schedule 6 (Users’ Outage Data EU Transparency Availability Data) in the timescales detailed therein.
+Each Generator and Restoration Contractor (as provided for in OC2.2.1 (f)) and each Non-Embedded Customer connected to or using the NETS shall provide The Company with such information as required by and set out in DRC Schedule 6 (Users’ outage data EU Transparency Availability Data) in the timescales detailed therein.

-OC2.4.3 NEGATIVE RESERVE ACTIVE POWER MARGINS
+OC2.3.3 Negative Reserve Active Power Margins